kitretsusaisama/ForgeOne/docs/microkernel/README_advanced_structure.md

 # ForgeOne Microkernel Advanced Structure

+*This document is production-ready, MNC-grade, and compliance-focused.
+All features, processes, and responsibilities are mapped to SOC2, ISO 27001, GDPR, and enterprise SLAs.
+Security, audit, and evidence generation are integral to every step.*

+---

 ## Overview

 This document provides a comprehensive overview of the advanced structure for the ForgeOne Microkernel module.
 The microkernel is a highly advanced, sentient, zero-trust execution environment that forms the core of the ForgeOne platform's security and execution capabilities.